 The ESA also has plans to land humans on Mars between 2030 and 2035.
 This will be preceded by successively larger probes, starting with the launch of the ExoMars probe and a planned joint NASA-ESA Mars sample return mission.

-Robert Zubrin, founder of the Mars Society, plans to mount a low-cost human mission known as Mars Direct.
-According to Zubrin, the plan calls for the use of heavy-lift Saturn V class rockets to send human explorers to the Red Planet.
+In Robert Zubrin (founder of the Mars Society) proposed a low-cost human mission to NASA known as Mars Direct, which he expanded on in his 1996 book The Case for Mars.
+According to Zubrin, the plan calls for a new class of heavy-lift rockets (similar to the Saturn V) to send human explorers and payloads to the Red Planet.
 A modified proposal, known as “Mars to Stay”, involves a possible one-way trip, where the astronauts would become Mars’ first colonists.

 Similarly, MarsOne, a Netherlands-based non-profit organization, hopes to establish a permanent colony on the planet beginning in 2027.
 The original concept included launching a robotic lander and orbiter as early as 2016 to be followed by a human crew of four in 2022.
 Subsequent crews of four will be sent every few years, and funding is expected to be provided in part by a reality TV program that will document the journey.

-As of 2014, SpaceX has begun development of the large Raptor rocket engine for the Mars Colonial Transporter, but the MCT is not expected to be operational until the mid-2020s.
+As of 2014, SpaceX has begun development of the large Raptor rocket engine for the Mars Colonial Transporter, and a successful test was announced in September of 2016.
 In January 2015, Musk said that he hoped to release details of the “completely new architecture” for the Mars transport system in late 2015.

 Mars is the most studied planet in the Solar System after Earth.
 As of the penning of this article, there are 3 landers and rovers on the surface of Mars (Phoenix, Opportunity and Curiosity), and 5 functional spacecraft in orbit (Mars Odyssey, Mars Express, MRO, MOM, and MAVEN).
 And more spacecraft will be on their way soon.